-A Top of the World Highway "tagline" may be considered as a short catchphrase to reinforce the brand and market interest in the Highway.
-Tag lines should be designed to be catchy and distinguish the Highway from the tag lines or slogans used by other companies or locations in the region.
+The "Top of the World Highway" may be used as a "tagline", or short catchphrase, to reinforce the brand and market interest in the Highway.
+Tag lines broaden the marketing opportunities and should contribute to the appeal of the highway as a unique destination.